-Behave is a solution for designing, integrating and running AI behaviour logic using behaviour trees.
+Behave is a solution for designing, integrating and running efficient AI behaviour logic.
 At its core Behave has a drag-drop designer and a highly effective and flexible compiled runtime.

 No funky runtime data formats or interpretation.
 Designer → Compiler → Your code.